What Are the Common Signs of Alcohol Withdrawal?

 - Impaired consciousness

-If you experienced the second stage of withdrawal, you should already be under medical care.
+If you experienced the second withdrawal stage, you should already be under medical care.
 However, if you aren’t and you experience any of these symptoms, seek medical help immediately.

 Post-Acute Withdrawal Syndrome

 After the severe physical symptoms of alcohol withdrawal have passed, post-acute withdrawal syndrome (PAWS) sets in.
 PAWS encompasses the residual impairments that linger for months, or even years, after an addiction.